Analysis: Quartet of classics featured greatest toes on turf

 “McPherson has had a great year,” Feely said.
 “But I still trust Butker.”

-With contributions from AP Pro Football Writer Teresa M. Walker and AP Sports Writers Dave Skretta, John Wawrow and Steve McGargee.
+With contributions from AP Pro Football Writer Teresa M. Walker and AP Sports Writers Dave Skretta, John Wawrow and Steve Megargee.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL